Mountain Sentinels Fellow Promotes 30×30

 Mountain Sentinels Fellow 2020-2021

 I worked under the idea of 30×30 by understanding what the issues at hand are for my tribe.
-I researched what renewable energy was and how carbon extractive resources like oil and gas are in general and how they are impacting our health and climate.
-I also look at how other tribes have transitioned and what they did in order to organize to have the ability to transition to meet the climate change emergency.
+I researched what renewable energy was and how carbon extractive resources like oil and gas are in general, and how they are impacting our health and climate.
+I also looked at how other tribes have transitioned and what they did in order to organize and to have the ability to transition to meet the climate change emergency.
 Many tribes and other great nations are transitioning to low carbon footprint processes to generate sustainable futures.
-Covid may have exacerbated these impacts in tribes however the fact that there’s always been a lack of even general everyday resources is totally unacceptable.
+COVID may have exacerbated these impacts in tribes; however, the fact that there’s always been a lack of even general everyday resources is totally unacceptable.
 Everyone should have clean water and the ability to have water that warms up to kill germs.
-By bridging the traditional tribal world with tribal values and ancient teachings tribes are at the forefront of transitioning for the betterment of future generations and who also see it as protecting mother nature from future extractions.
+By bridging the traditional tribal world with tribal values and ancient teachings tribes are at the forefront of transitioning for the betterment of future generations – we also see it as protecting mother nature from future extractions.
 Knowing all this information has helped me generate and research how other tribes have transitioned and have ideas and models to help my tribe in transition.
-I have finalized my findings and depending on how I present this information I will be able to have a great discussion in 30×30.
+I have finalized my findings and depending on how I present this information I will be able to have a great discussion on how to achieve 30×30.